Muralikrishna009/picbasic-accuracy/accuracy_results.md

 ### Best Overall Performance

-_To be completed after evaluations_
+Based on the completed evaluations, Claude-3.7 shows the strongest performance in converting PICBASIC code to modern Python.
+It scores particularly well in structural adaptation and code quality, demonstrating a sophisticated understanding of both the source language concepts and modern programming paradigms.

 ### Strengths by Model

 #### ChatGPT

-_To be completed after evaluations_
+- Good preservation of original program structure and flow
+- Clear documentation with explanatory comments
+- Effective error handling with try/except blocks
+- Straightforward procedural implementation that closely follows the original

 #### Claude-3.7

-- Excellent at preserving core functionality while modernizing code structure
+- Exceptional transformation from procedural to object-oriented paradigms
+- Excellent use of modern language features like dataclasses and type hints
 - Strong documentation practices with clear docstrings
-- Effective transformation from procedural to structured programming paradigms
-- Strong error handling and input validation
+- Effective balance between preservation of original functionality and modernization
+- Thoughtful architecture design with separation of concerns

 #### Gemini

-_To be completed after evaluations_
+- Strong typing implementation with parameter type hints
+- Good balance of data encapsulation using classes
+- Enhanced error messaging and validation
+- Clean separation between data and operations
+- Good implementation of helper functions for common tasks

 #### DeepSeek